KevinDGnanih/battleship-war-game/README.md

 ## How to play

-In this version of Battleship the user starts the game by first typing the name of the player.
+In this version of Battleshi,p the user starts the game by first typing the name of the player.
 Then the game will lunch the game boards and randomly populate 5 ships.
-The player will then be ask to enter coordinates to find out the AI ships and sink them.
+The player will then be asked to enter coordinates to find out the AI ships and sink them.
-The grid always start on: 0 row and 0 column.
+The grid always starts on 0 rows and 0 columns.
 Guesses are marked on the board with an X and hits are marked by *.
 To win the whole game, you will have to sink all the AI's ships before it sinks yours!